 Today, the DOI Commissioner has more than a dozen Inspectors General reporting to him.
-DOI’s IG offices include the newly-established Office of the Inspector General for Health + Hospitals and the Office of the Inspector General for the NYPD.
-Collectively, DOI’s IGs have cracked numerous corruption-related cases from large-scale bribery schemes to theft of taxpayer dollars.
-Since 1990, DOI has arrested more than 10,700 individuals for corruption and fraud-related offenses and more than 3,500 recommendations from DOI have been adopted by the City.
+DOI’s distinct Inspector General units, operationally called Squads, span all City agencies and include such areas as the Correction Department, New York City Housing Authority, and the newly-established Inspectors General for Health + Hospitals and the NYPD.
+Collectively, DOI’s Inspectors General have cracked numerous corruption-related cases from large-scale bribery schemes to theft of taxpayer dollars.
+Since 2014, DOI has arrested more than 2,300 individuals for corruption and fraud-related offenses and issued more than 2,300 recommendations to close corruption vulnerabilities and improve City operations.
 Get list of DOI Inspectors General